-Presently.
-Allen is participating in the labor community on behalf of OPEIU and Local 30 in Southern California.
-He was elected to the Executive Board of the San Diego-Imperial Counties Labor Council's first ever shop steward training program.
+Presently, Allen is participating in the labor community on behalf of OPEIU and Local 30 in Southern California.
+He was elected to the Executive Board of the San Diego-Imperial Counties Labor Council where he developed and teaches that Council's first ever shop steward training program.
 He also sits on the Local 30/537 Trust Funds and is a member of the National Labor Management Partnership Committee for Kaiser Permanente unions.